Orioles Opening Day roster projection 2.0

 Second baseman (1): Jackson Holliday

-The 21-year-old Holliday is the front-runner to be the starting second baseman despite his struggles during his rookie season (a .189/.255/.311 slash line in 60 games).
-MLB Pipeline¡¯s former No. 1 overall prospect may need to have a solid camp to win the job, though.
+The 21-year-old Holliday remains the front-runner to be the starting second baseman despite his struggles during his rookie season (a .189/.255/.311 slash line in 60 games).
+MLB Pipeline¡¯s former No. 1 overall prospect has gotten much more comfortable at second this spring and is working to better utilize his speed on the basepaths (three stolen bases in eight Grapefruit League games).

 Shortstop (1): Gunnar Henderson